gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 ## The main concepts of Non-Violent Communication

+In this section, I'll introduce the main concepts of Non-Violent Communication (NVC) in a general explanation and then give practical advice to the facilitators and participants of agile retrospectives on how to *apply* the concept to the different phases of the meeting.

 For me, Non-Violent Communication (NVC) is primarily a specific way of thinking and perceiving what motivates people, how conflicts arise, how to solve